mariannebourcier/tweeter/README.md

 This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.

 ## Final Product
+!["Desktop view"] (https://github.com/mariannebourcier/tweeter/blob/master/docs/desktop-view.png?raw=true) This screenshot shows the layout of Tweeter on a desktop screen.
+!["Mobile view"] (https://github.com/mariannebourcier/tweeter/blob/master/docs/mobile-view.png?raw=true) This screenshot shows the layout of Tweeter on a mobile screen.
+!["Tablet view"] (https://github.com/mariannebourcier/tweeter/blob/master/docs/tablet-view.png?raw=true) This screenshot shows the layout of Tweeter on a tablet screen.

 ## Getting Started